wso2-extensions/apim-km-okta/README.md

 by using the Okta OAuth Authorization Server, which is an open source IAM, to manage the OAuth clients and tokens required by WSO2 API Manager.
 We have a sample client implementation that consumes APIs exposed by Okta OAuth.

+## Getting started

+To get started, go to [Integrate WSO2 API Store with an external IAM using the Okta OAuth authorization server](docs/config.md).

 ## Build

 mvn clean install